isomerpages/moe-sembawangsec/_announcement/Secondary One Registration/Uniform and Book Sale.md

 You can either:

-*   Opt for home delivery: Orders will be dispatched by a local courier within 3-5 days from date of order for a delivery fee of $10.00; or
+*   Opt for home delivery: Orders will be dispatched by a local courier within 3-5 days from date of order for a delivery fee of $8.00; or
-*   Self-collect your online orders from the school\*
+*   Self-collect your online orders from the school based on the below schedule.

-_\*The schedule for self-collection is shown in the table below._

 **Please check your House allocation before purchasing the PE/House T-Shirts.**